brandonejhall/SpringBoot-StarterTemplate-LoginRegister/README.md

 The application properties can be configured in `src/main/resources/application.properties`.
 By default, it uses an H2 in-memory database.
 To switch to another database, update the relevant properties.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or feedback, please contact [your email](mailto:your.email@example.com).

----

-Enjoy building with Spring Boot!